ant-design/ant-design-mobile/docs/react/upgrade-notes.en-US.md

 ## 1.x => 2.0

-Very pleased to inform you, `antd-mobile@2.0` after half a year iteration, has entered a relatively stable beta version of the state.
+Very pleased to inform you, `antd-mobile@2.0` has entered a relatively stable beta version of the state.
 Relative to 1.x, `antd-mobile@2.0` is faster, more lightweight, easier to get started. welcome to start using!

 ### 2.x Major changes overview